Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: Introduction

 A more sophisticated (and slightly more general) version of Theorem \ref{cor:KKLgeneralized} will be given in Theorem \ref{th:technical-KKL}; in particular, the geometric assumption on curvature in \eqref{item:assum2} can be reformulated in terms of the structure of $H$ with the help of Heintze's theorem \cite{Heintze}.

-Theorems~\ref{thm:KKLgeneralized} and \ref{cor:KKLgeneralized} allow us to distinguish between several families of completely solvable groups up to quasiisometry.
+Theorem~\ref{thm:KKLgeneralized} and Theorem~\ref{cor:KKLgeneralized} allow us to distinguish between several families of completely solvable groups up to quasiisometry.
 The following is an example of this strategy in dimension $4$.

 \begin{example} Let $\alpha \in (0,1)$.
-The groups $S=G^0_{4,9}$ and $S'=\mathbf R \times G_{3,5}^{\alpha}$ (the names are from the classification in \cite{Mubarakzyanov}) are the four dimensional, completely solvable Lie groups whose respective Lie algebras $\mathfrak g_{4,9}^0$ and $\mathbf R \times \mathfrak g_{3,5}^{\alpha}$ are spanned by $e_1, \ldots, e_4$, subject to the following nonzero brackets:
+The groups $S=G^0_{4,9}$ and $S'_{\alpha}=\mathbf R \times G_{3,5}^{\alpha}$ (the names are from the classification in \cite{Mubarakzyanov}) are the four dimensional, completely solvable Lie groups whose respective Lie algebras $\mathfrak g_{4,9}^0$ and $\mathbf R \times \mathfrak g_{3,5}^{\alpha}$ are spanned by $e_1, \ldots, e_4$, subject to the following nonzero brackets:

-It follows from Theorem \ref{cor:KKLgeneralized} that $S$ and $S'$ are not quasiisometric.
+It follows from Theorem \ref{cor:KKLgeneralized} (with $u \equiv 1$) that for every $\alpha \in (0,1)$, $S$ and $S'_{\alpha}$ are not quasiisometric.
 Here, $\rho_1(S)$ splits as a direct product, that is $\mathbf R \times P$ where $P$ is the maximal completely solvable subgroup of $\mathrm{SO}(3,1)$.
-See section~\ref{sec: example 1.3} for a detailed proof of this example. \end{example}
+In this example the original Kapovich-Kleiner-Leeb theorem cannot be applied since $S$ is not a direct product of non-trivial Lie groups.
+See section~\ref{sec: example 1.3} for a direct proof of this example, that we use as a warm-up for the general case. \end{example}

 \begin{remark} The parameter $\alpha$ in the definition of $G_{3,5}^{\alpha}$ can actually be taken in $(-1,1) \setminus \{ 0 \}$; the two limit cases $\alpha = -1$ and $\alpha =1$ give the groups $\mathbf R \times \mathrm{Sol}_3$ and $\mathbf R \times P$ respectively, where $P$ is as above.
 A direct inspection of the asymptotic cone suffice to tell $G_{4,9}^0$ apart from the groups $\mathbf R \times G_{3,5}^{\alpha}$ when $\alpha <0$ and from $\mathbf R\times \mathrm{Sol}_3$.
 As the group $\mathbf R \times P$ bears a symmetric metric with a Euclidean factor, one can describe the finitely generated groups quasiisometric to $\mathbf R \times P$ \cite{KleinerLeebCAG}; however, due to the presence of the Euclidean factor we do not know whether similar methods can describe the Lie groups quasiisometric to $\mathbf R \times P$; we raise this question in Appendix \ref{app:completely-solvable-symmetric}. \end{remark}